 1. Buyer THE SECRETARY OF STATE FOR EDUCATION (the "Department") acting as part of the Crown (the "Buyer").
 Its offices are on: Sanctuary Buildings, Great Smith Street, London, SW1P 3BT 2.
-Supplier Name: Teach First (the "Supplier") Address: 6 Mitre Passage, London, SE10 0ER Registration number: 04478840 3.
+Supplier Name: AMBITION INSTITUTE (the "Supplier") Address: Unit 2, 156 Bridge Wharf, Caledonian Road, London, N1 9UU Registration number: 07984030 3.
 Contract This Contract between the Buyer and the Supplier is for the supply of Deliverables, being: Set Up Activity: i.
 Delivery of all Programme Set Up activity, including the development of Training Content, and meeting of associated Milestones; and ii.
 Delivery of the Digital Set Up and meeting of associated Milestones.
-Delivery of the 2025 Cohort: Delivery of the 2025 Cohort: iii.
-Targeting of Participants and Mentors and meeting the recruitmen targets set out in Table 12 of the Specification iv.
-Management of relationships with Schools and other stakeholders v. comply and collaborate with the QA Function and respond to feedback, as part of continuous improvement; vi. collaborate and comply with the requirement's Department's Supplier Relationship Management Function and provide Management information vii. be part of the Lead Provider Community; viii. manage Subcontractors, report on performance and providing Management Information; ix. check and confirm Participant eligibility for Department funding; x. notify the Department of any withdrawals, deferrals and deferral restarts; and xi. deliver the Supplier's Social Value Plan 4.
-Contract see Schedule 2 (Specification) for full details.
-[Jaggear Contract reference and purchase Order Number when 5. references Not Used awarded] 5.
-6. Collaborative The Collaborative Work ing Principles apply to this Contract 0. working The Collaborative Working Principles apply to this Contract.
-See Clause 3.1.3 for further details.
+Polivery of the 2025 Cohort: Delivery of the 2025 Cohort: iii.
+Targeting of Participants and Mentors and meeting the recruitment 4 Contract targets set out in Table 12 of the Specification iv.
+Management of relationships with Schools and other stakeholders; v. comply and collaborate with the QA Function and respond to feedback, as part of continuous improvement; vi. collaborate and comply with the requirement's Department's Supplier Relationship Management Function and provide Management information vii. be part of the Lead Provider Community; viii. manage Subcontractors, report on performance and providing Management Information; ix. check and confirm Participant eligibility for Department funding; x. notify the Department of any withdrawals, deferrals and deferral restarts; and xi. deliver the Supplier's Social Value Plan see Schedule 2 (Specification) for full details.
+4. Contract references [Jaggear Contract reference and Purchase Order Number when awarded] 5.
+Not Used 6.
+Collaborative The Collaborative Working Principles apply to this Contract. working principles See Clause 3.1.3 for further details.
+7. Financial The Financial Transparency Objectives apply to this Contract.
+Transparency Objectives See Clause 6.3 for further details.
+8. Start Date 1st January 2025 9.
+Expiry Date 1st October 2028